-For years now, Ethena’s first ever course, Harassment Prevention, has often been described in such terms as “harassment training with a DEI lens” or “training that addresses harassment prevention and diversity and inclusion topics.”
-In some of my early conversations with new Ethena customers, I distinctly recall describing our Harassment Prevention course as “a compliance course that also includes a lot of the necessary tools and definitions to have thoughtful DEI-related conversations year-round.”
+For years now, Ethena’s first-ever course, Harassment Prevention, has often been described in such terms as “harassment training with a DEI lens” or “training that addresses harassment prevention and diversity and inclusion topics.”
+In some of our early conversations with new Ethena customers, we distinctly recall describing our Harassment Prevention course as “a compliance course that also includes a lot of the necessary tools and definitions to have thoughtful DEI-related conversations year-round.”

 Way back (2021), when Ethena was only providing Harassment Prevention, DEI training was one of our most-requested courses!
-And in the month since we officially launched our DEI course, we’ve had a handful of curious Ethena learners and admins who are looking to add Diversity, Equity, & Inclusion to their Harassment Prevention course load, and vice-versa.
+And in the years since we officially launched our DEI course, we’ve had a handful of curious Ethena learners and admins who’ve been looking to add Diversity, Equity, & Inclusion to their workplace harassment training course load, and vice-versa.